edwardchalstrey1/fragmented_genome_with_snps/writeup/p4_rearrangement_methods.md

 ![Image](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_datasets/dataset5/figures/example_gradient_f258_mins1_d1_m0.5.png?raw=true)
 [Figure 4](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_datasets/dataset5/figures/example_gradient_f258_mins1_d1_m0.5.png)

 Since the causative mutation is likely to be on a fragment with a high SNP density, I have repeated the plots of figure 1 and 2 for just the fragments with 30+ SNPs (figures 5 and 6), to see if the same pattern is shown.
-The pattern is the same, all that figures 5 and 6 show is that the fragments with higher SNP numbers tend to be at the centre of the distribution, but I already knew that.
+The pattern is the same (there basically isn't one), all that figures 5 and 6 show is that the fragments with higher SNP numbers tend to be at the centre of the distribution, but I already knew that (e.g. fragments 350-950).

 ![Image](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_datasets/dataset5/figures/skew_scatter_abs_30_10000_d1_m0.5.png?raw=true)
 [Figure 5](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_datasets/dataset5/figures/skew_scatter_abs_30_10000_d1_m0.5.png)